What is MIPA?

 View the list of proposed PhD projects

-- Once the student is enrolled at the home institution (IIT or UoM), an advisory panel will be set up within a month of start date.
+- Once the student is enrolled at the home institution (IIT or UoM), an advisory panel will be set up within three months of start date.

 - The co-supervisor from partner institution will be part of the advisory panel.
 The panel will meet twice in a year to assess the student’s progress.

 - The candidate will follow the rules of home institution during the candidature regarding the coursework, confirmation and comprehensive examination requirements.
 Students will be required to do the coursework only at the home institution.
+There will be no additional coursework at partner institution.
 However, all the supervisors from participating institutions will work closely with the student while the student completes the coursework.

 - The starting date at the partner institution will be the date of completion of comprehensive/confirmation examination at home institution.
 Student will spend 12-24 months at UoM in consultation with the supervisors.